Will UK-France migrant swap deal stop the small boats?

 Under pressure to tackle illegal immigration, UK hopes 'one in, one out' deal with France will cut small boat arrivals.

-LONDON - With soaring numbers of migrants arriving in Britain on small boats from France, the government is testing a new 'one in, one out' scheme to crack down on the illegal crossings.
+LONDON - With soaring numbers of migrants arriving in Britain on small boats from France, the government is testing a new "one in, one out" scheme to crack down on the illegal crossings.

+The new scheme allows Britain to detain people who arrive this way and send them back to France.
 In return, Britain will accept an equal number of asylum seekers who apply from France through a new legal route.

-Britain's Prime Minister Keir Starmer is under intense pressure to end small boat arrivals as populist Nigel Farage's anti-immigrant Reform UK party surges ahead in opinion polls.
+British Prime Minister Keir Starmer is under intense pressure to end small boat arrivals as populist Nigel Farage's anti-immigrant Reform UK party surges ahead in opinion polls.

 How will it work?

 Priority will be given to nationalities accounting for high numbers of Channel crossings and those most likely to be granted asylum.
+Preference will be given to people who have previously spent time in Britain, who may be more likely to integrate.

 After arriving in the UK, successful applicants will have three months to make an asylum claim.

-Nationalities with currently high asylum recognition rates include Sudanese, Syrians and Eritreans.
+Nationalities with currently high asylum-recognition rates include Sudanese, Syrians and Eritreans.

 However, anyone who has previously tried to make a small boat crossing will be barred from applying for the new scheme.